Galaxy Clustering with LSST: Effects of Number Count Bias from Blending: Analysis Framework

-DC2 is to an end-to-end photometric catalog based on the Outer Rim simulation~\citep{2019ApJS..245...16H}.
-It includes a 440\,deg$^{2}$ cosmological mock galaxy catalog (CosmoDC2) and a synthetic stellar catalog, simulated single-epoch and coadd images and their corresponding catalogs in six bands ($u, g, r, i, z, y$), and a combined forced-photometry catalog.
-A detailed description of the different data products from DC2 can be found in~\citet{2020arXiv201005926L}.
 We focus on the Wide-Fast-Deep (WFD) area shown in Figure~\ref{fig:footprint}.
 We use the \texttt{dc2\_run2.2i\_object\_dr6} 5-year LSST depth ``object catalog,'' produced by detecting sources in the coadded images, for our observed data.
 Using this 5-year depth catalog guarantees a high completeness for the Y1-like subsample that we analyze here, minimizing potential impacts of incompleteness that may dominate over blending effects.
 This catalog is processed with version 19.0.0 of the Rubin Science Pipelines\footnote{For additional details on the Rubin Science Pipelines see \url{pipelines.lsst.io}.} \citep{RubinPipelines2015}, and is designed to resemble the catalogs that will be produced during the operations of LSST.
 Detailed validation tests were carried out on the DC2 products as described in~\citet{Kovacs2022}, and additional validation is shown in Appendix \ref{app:skysim}.
 To avoid contamination and systematic impacts on the sample by bright stars, we apply the star mask developed by \cite{Du_2023}.
 Excluding this mask does not significantly affect our results.

 The end-to-end simulation framework of DC2 offers us the unique opportunity to study blending in a realistic yet controlled way: we can match the galaxy catalog as detected by the Rubin software to the input ``true'' galaxy sample, in principle allowing us to determine the effects of blending on any given object.
 It is important to note that some of the effects of blending are tied to the choice of detection and deblending algorithm used for the analysis.\footnote{Additional details about the detection and deblending algorithms that we use can be found in~\citet{Bosch2018}.} When we measure properties based on the truth catalog, such as the intrinsic redshift distribution of isolated vs.\ blended objects (Section \ref{sec:z_results}), any observed biases will be present independently of the detection and deblending algorithms, since our definition of isolated and blended objects is independent of these algorithms.
 However, for properties based on derived quantities in the observed catalog, such as flux and position (both of which propagate into the two-point correlation function; Section \ref{sec:w_results}), the bias will be dependent on the specifics of the detection and deblending algorithms.